 Auto-complete: When you fill forms on websites, browsers keep track of the information you fill in.
 Next time, while filling same or similar form, browser will help you with suggestions.

 Private mode does not, however, prevent websites from tracking and storing information.
-For example, if you go to a website in private mode –your browser will not store the address in history.
+For example, if you go to a website in private mode –your browser will not store the website's address in its history.
 But that website’s server may record your IP address and addresses of pages that you surfed on that website.

-Nowadays, many big Internet companies make big bucks by tracking user’s surfing habits online and use this information for different purposes.
+Nowadays, many big Internet companies make huge bucks by tracking user’s surfing habits online and use this information for different purposes.
 Companies like Google, use this information in order to deliver more precise advertisements to you.